 If Applegate is truly for transparency, why don’t you list all the companies who produce your products?

-That’s a fair point, and it’s something we’re looking into putting on our website.
-Historically, we shied away from disclosing all of our co-processors and packers because we were a small, growing company and didn’t want to risk divulging that information to competitors.
-We use many partners to make our products, but no matter who the manufacturer, please know the standards are Applegate standards: meat and poultry from animals raised humanely and without antibiotics, no artificial ingredients or preservatives.
-Until we get our processors’ information on-line, you can download an app or go to the USDA’s Food Safety Inspection Service website to find out where any meat or poultry product is produced by entering the USDA establishment number: http://www.fsis.usda.gov/mpidirectory
+We have shied away from disclosing all of our co-processors and packers because we were a small, growing company and do not want to risk divulging that information to competitors.
+We use many partners to make our products, but no matter who the manufacturer, please know the standards are Applegate standards: meat and poultry from animals raised humanely and without antibiotics or any growth promotants, and no artificial ingredients or preservatives.
+You can download an app or go to the USDA’s Food Safety Inspection Service website to find out where any meat or poultry product is produced by entering the USDA establishment number: http://www.fsis.usda.gov/mpidirectory

 .
 All animal agriculture products have a USDA establishment number, which traces back to the plant where the product was manufactured.
-Here’s a link on finding the USDA establishment number: http://www.fsis.usda.gov/wps/portal/fsis/topics/food-safety-education/get-answers/food-safety-fact-sheets/food-labeling/how-to-find-the-usda-establishment-number
+Here’s a link on finding the USDA establishment number: http://www.fsis.usda.gov/wps/portal/fsis/topics/food-safety-education/get-answers/food-safety-fact-sheets/food-labeling/how-to-find-the-usda-establishment-number/how-to-find-the-usda-establishment-number

 Applegate talks a lot about your network of farms.
 Why don’t you list all your farmers and suppliers on your website?